Have you ever been curious about why government budgeting is important?

 Before the start of a financial year, governments across the world would prepare a Budget.
 Through this Budget document, they lay out the anticipated revenues and how funds would be allocated.
 Before it can be applied, the budget prepared typically gets debated and voted upon by the legislature (e.g., Parliament, Congress, or Assembly).

-Needless to say, a Budget is a key instrument used by the government to execute its economic policies and vision for the country.
-Here are some objectives of Government Budgets:
+Needless to say, a budget is a key instrument used by the government to execute its economic policies and vision for the country.
+In this article, we’ll delve into the objectives of a government budget.
+We’ll also explain many of the important things you should know about government budgets.

 1. Reallocation of Resources

 The reallocation of resources is one of the primary rules in framing a government budget.
-The government must be responsible for distributing the allocations in the most efficient way for the country’s maximal effects.
-It involves allocating the resources according to the country’s economic and public welfare priorities.
+The government must be responsible for distributing the allocations in the most efficient way to maximise the country’s progress throughout the year.
+A government budget usually involves allocating resources according to the country’s economic and public welfare priorities.
 Just like how we need to have responsible financial planning on our income and resources, the government must have a well-planned resource allocation to portray its administration capability.
-For instance, in the 2023 Malaysia Pre-Budget Statement, they aim to give the well-being of people and economic transformations priority for resource allocation to ensure longer-term, and more sustainable economic growth.
+For instance, in the 2023 Malaysia Pre-Budget Statement, the government aimed to give the well-being of people and economic transformations priority for resource allocation to ensure longer-term, and more sustainable economic growth.
+This objective falls in line with many of the world’s top governments’ budgeting philosophy, as a happy population is typically a productive one.

 Income and wealth inequalities are common components of any economic system.
 To reduce the income and wealth inequality gap, the government needs to implement long-term economic and social development policies on a year-on-year basis.
+This is where the importance of a government budget comes in.
 One of the ways to reduce income and wealth inequality is by adjusting the taxation system.
 This includes raising or reducing taxes for a specific income group, as well as reducing, increasing, adding, or removing tax benefits, breaks and incentives.
 An example of this is the tax deductibles on Employee Provision Fund (EPF) and Social Security (SOCSO) contributions.
 The government may also offer incidental direct assistance such as fuel subsidies and the Bantuan Keluarga Malaysia (BKM).
-By taxing the more abled and giving the underprivileged subsidies, the government redistributes income in raising the living standards gap between the people.
+By taxing the more abled and giving the underprivileged subsidies, the government redistributes income to raise the living standards gap between the people.

 3. Economic Stability